pyrophone/beneath/Assets/Scripts/CodingGuidelines.md

 Guidelines for Coding
 =====================
+## SDKs
+Currently, the only SDK used by the project is the Mapbox SDK for Unity version 1.3.0.
+This is already integrated into the Unity project on the GitHub repo.

 ## Documentation
 Documentation will be done similar to the [Qt](https://doc.qt.io/qt-5/qtwritingstyle-cpp.html) documentation style.
 Here is a general idea of how this will look: